 D.R.
 Humphreys shares a similar view, which employs a finite gravitational well “near critical density.”
-He believes our entire universe is surrounded by water (based on Psalm 148:4) and that the earth is near the center.
-He also believes that Earth’s time slowed to a crawl on the 4th day as God stretched out the Universe, allowing billions of cosmic years to pass in a mere 24 earth hours.
+He believes our entire universe is surrounded by water (based on Psalm 148:4) and that the earth is near its center.
+He also believes that earth’s time slowed to a crawl on the 4th day as God stretched out the Universe, allowing billions of cosmic years to pass in a mere 24 earth hours.

 (You can watch Dr. John Hartnett and Dr. Russell Humphreys discuss their Bible-based views here.)

 Either way, it would take a lot of gravity to make billions of years pass in just a few days.